embabby/TodoTask/README.md

 ```
 8. Migrate the tables `php artisan migrate`
 9. Run the project! `php artisan serve`
-10. for LOGIN insert 'user1@todo.com' for first email and 'user1@todo.com' for second and password is '12345678' for both
+10. NOTE for LOGIN insert 'user1@todo.com' for first email and 'user2@todo.com' for the second and password is '12345678' for both